Border control: North America

-The city of Hyder, Alaska has also been subject to internal border controls since America chose to stop regulating arrivals in Hyder from British Columbia.
-Since travellers exiting Hyder into Stewart, British Columbia are subject to Canadian border controls, it is theoretically possible for someone to accidentally enter Hyder from Canada without their travel documents and then to face difficulties since both America and Canada would subject them to border controls that require travel documents.
-At the same time, however, the northern road connecting Hyder to uninhabited mountain regions of British Columbia is equipped with neither American nor Canadian border controls, meaning that tourists from Canada proceeding northwards from Hyder are required to complete Canadian immigration formalities when they return to Stewart despite never having cleared American immigration.
+The city of Hyder, Alaska, has also been subject to internal border controls since America chose to stop regulating arrivals in Hyder from British Columbia.
+Since travellers exiting Hyder into Stewart, British Columbia, are subject to Canadian border controls, it is theoretically possible for someone to accidentally enter Hyder from Canada without their travel documents and then face difficulties, as both the U.S. and Canada would subject them to border controls that require travel documents.
+At the same time, however, the northern road connecting Hyder to the uninhabited mountain regions of British Columbia has neither American nor Canadian border controls, meaning that tourists from Canada proceeding northwards from Hyder are required to complete Canadian immigration formalities when they return to Stewart, despite never having cleared American immigration.

 Historical

-Identification and freedom of internal movement have sometimes been instruments of oppression, for example in Canada's pass system, or Apartheid-era South Africa's Pass laws.
+Identification and freedom of internal movement have sometimes been instruments of oppression, for example, in Canada's pass system, or Apartheid-era South Africa's Pass laws.